 As well as safaris in the national park, you can go for nature walks, explore by bike, visit the local village and see local artisans at work.
 Lodge staff can also arrange hikes up to the historic Bandhavgarh Fort

 Open: Tree House Hideaway is open from 15th October to 30th June, to match the opening dates of Bandhavgarh National Park.

-Location: Tree House Hideaway borders Bandhavgarh National Park and is set in 21 acres of jungle.
-The nearest airports are Jabalpur (4 hour drive) and Khajuraho (5-6 hour drive).
+Location: Tree House Hideaway borders Bandhavgarh National Park and is set in over 8 hectares of jungle.
+The nearest airports are Jabalpur (4-hour drive) and Khajuraho (5-6 hour drive).

 Dining: Meals are taken at individual tables.
 Private dining can be arranged at various locations.